spark-c/sparksnotes/sparksnotes/quicksort/quickSort.md

-# A look at the Lomuto QuickSort algorithm in JavaScript with median-of-three pivot selection
+# A look at the Lomuto Quicksort algorithm in JavaScript with median-of-three pivot selection

 ## Background